 An active proponent of corporate social responsibility, Mitch serves as a trustee of the PwC Charitable Foundation, where he leads its grant-making efforts in youth education and financial literacy.
 Additionally, Mitch is a member of the Board of Directors of PENCIL and Green Bronx Machine.
 He resides in Armonk, New York, with his wife Debbie and their teenage twin boys, and Charlie their golden retriever.

-Michael is a Boston financial services partner with a focus on asset management.
-Michael serves several key Boston based global asset managers on parent company and fund product audits.
-His experience includes a two year assignment with the PwC Ireland hedge fund practice following the early phase of his career in Baltimore focused on corporate asset management and registered fund products.
-Beyond client service, Michael was recently appointed to the PwC US Extended Leadership Team (ELT), an important role serving our US partners and staff.
+Michael is a PwC financial services partner in Boston.
+He serves several Boston based global asset managers on parent company and fund product audits.
 As the Boston asset management corporate social responsibility leader, Michael drives the community service and charitable giving efforts for the practice.
-Michael serves as the firm relationship partner to Boston College, leading our recruiting efforts on campus and is involved in setting our national campus recruiting strategy.
-He serves as a board member and the executive director of the Mia Sutphin Foundation, supporting children in need and their families through direct healthcare and health outreach.
+Michael also serves as a board member and the executive director of the Mia Sutphin Foundation, supporting children in need and their families through direct healthcare and health outreach.
 Michael was part of the 2011 Boston Chamber of Commerce Future Leader's program and the US Executive Circle, a sub-committee of the American Chamber of Commerce in Ireland.
-While in Baltimore, Michael served a four-year team as the Treasurer of the Board of Trustees for the not-for-profit, AIDS Interfaith Residential Services.
+Previously, Michael served on the Board of Trustees for the not-for-profit, AIDS Interfaith Residential Services.